To serve and protect.

 - Complete reading comprehension and physiological examinations.

-- Complete oral interview.
+- Complete an oral interview.

 - Complete Uniform Firearms Act Training Questionnaire.